Foundation Courses: BIO 132/133, 202/203, 230/231; CHM 111, 222, 223 and 224, or 118, 222 and 223; BCH 252/253.

 - studying abroad for junior spring semester

-- planning to fulfill medical school requirements
+- planning to fulfill pre-health requirements

 Biochemistry majors frequently spend either a year or semester abroad.
 Consult early with your academic adviser to plan ahead for this experience.
 The Office of International Study provides information on various study abroad opportunities.